Getting Started

 New Session Button

-Function: Click this to start a fresh conversation with Priset.
+Function: Click this button to start a fresh conversation with Priset.
 This is crucial when you are switching to a completely new, unrelated task.
 Starting a new session clears the previous context, ensuring the AI focuses only on the current problem without being influenced by past instructions.

 Refresh Credits Button

-Location: Bottom right corner.
+Location: Bottom right.

-Function: Click this to manually update your "Available Credit" display.
+Function: Click this button to manually update your "Available Credit" display.
 While it usually updates automatically, you can use this button to poll for the latest balance after a purchase or credit reward.

 My Account Button

-Location: Top right corner.
+Location: Top right.

 Function: This button opens a dropdown menu for managing your account and accessing important information.